100% Satisfaction Guaranteed

 Unfortunately, until these cases are resolved, and until federal laws are put in place across the board, companies that list mugshots, arrest information, and criminal records are not breaking the law.

-This is why the best solution at present is to make use of companies that are dedicated to removing this type of information not just from the commercial websites but also from the search results.
+This is why the best solution for dealing with a mugshot publication is to make use of companies that are dedicated to removing this type of information not just from commercial websites but also from the search results.
 While this does cost money, it is a lot more affordable than starting a lawsuit, particularly if the information is listed on multiple websites, or that having them individually removed by the various sites.